 - Daily or Weekly Challenges: Create fun contests, like “most focused group” or “cleanest workspace,” with small rewards.

 - Countdown to Summer: Use visual aids like a countdown calendar to help students track progress toward end-of-year milestones.
+This keeps your students alert!

 4. Revisit Classroom Management Strategies